About The SAT®

 When is the SAT held?

 The SAT is administered nationally seven times a year, on Saturdays in March, May, June, August, October, November, and December.
 However, if you are taking the SAT outside of the U.S., Puerto Rico, or the U.S. Virgin Islands, you might have to take it on different dates.
-Refer to the complete list of SAT dates and schedule for 2022-2023.
+Refer to the complete list of SAT dates and schedule for 2023-24.
+All administrations of the exam in 2024 will be of the Digital SAT only.

-The College Board digital SAT test will be taken online through the Bluebook® testing app.
+Students take the Digital SAT online through the BluebookTM testing app.
 The digital version of the SAT is shorter than the paper-and-pencil version, with fewer questions, but the scoring structure of the two testing interfaces has not been changed.
-This change is expected to improve the test's quality, security, delivery, and accessibility for students worldwide.
-Our guide to the digital SAT is here to answer your queries about the new testing interface, format, question types, and other changes.
+This change in format is expected to improve the test's quality, security, delivery, and accessibility for students worldwide.
+Our guide to the Digital SAT is here to answer your queries about the new testing interface, format, question types, and other changes.

 Format of the SAT